Raymond H. Littge: World War II

 After completing training in the P-51 Mustang, Littge was assigned to the 487th Fighter Squadron of the 352nd Fighter Group.
 Based at RAF Bodney in Norfolk, England, he flew his first combat mission on July 1, 1944.
-On his 46th mission, Littge scored his first aerial victories, when he shot down three Messerschmitt Bf 109s on November 27, 1944.
-Initially he was credited in shooting down two Bf 109s, but a review of Littge's gun camera resulted him in being credited with three aerial victories.
-He finally became a flying ace, when he shot down three Focke-Wulf Fw 190s on December 27, bringing his total to six aerial victories.
+On his 46th mission, Littge scored his first aerial victories, when he shot down two Messerschmitt Bf 109s on November 27, 1944.
+He finally became a flying ace, when he shot down three Focke-Wulf Fw 190s on December 27, bringing his total to five aerial victories.
 On a fighter sweep later in the year over France, he was shot down, but managed to bail out his aircraft.
 With the help of French Resistance, he escaped capture and managed to return to England within 12 days.

 During the Battle of the Bulge, which started on December 16, the 487th Fighter Squadron was moved forward to airfield Y-29 near Asch, Belgium.
 On New Year's Day 1945, Littge was one of 12 Mustang pilots led by 487th FS commander John C. Meyer that had started their takeoff roll when a large formation of Fw 190s and Bf 109s hit the field.
 In the ensuing battle, Littge shot down two Fw 190s.
 For his heroism in the aerial battle, he was awarded the Silver Star.

 Littge continued to score aerial and ground victories.
 On January 24, 1945, he shot down a Bf 109 over Bonn and on March 23, while leading the 'Yellow' flight, Littge attempted to attack a jet-powered Messerschmitt Me 262 that attacked a group of B-24 Liberators.